 5. Shoot the FULL plaque or stone - these are often ornate and beautiful.
-Take a close up of the inscriptions if you feel the full shot won't be adequately readable.
-Browse my photos - I practice what I preach.
+Take a close up of the inscriptions if you feel the full shot won't be adequately readable and post them also.

 Please let us know if you are not happy with any of the photos we provide.
 Ask us to retake a photo if you'd like a different angle, less shade, grass/weeds/snow/ice removed that may be obstructing the inscription, and so on.
-These are for YOU, not us.
+These photos are for YOU, not us.

 |Find A Grave Friends|